 VOA Limitations:

-- Only at specific airports (not land borders) - Cannot be extended - Must have return ticket within 15 days - Cash payment only - Longer processing time at airport
+- Only at specific airports (not land borders) - Cannot be extended - Must have return ticket within 15 days - Cash payment only (RM200) - Not guaranteed — if you don't meet requirements, you may be denied entry

 Visa Extensions